 Military history is full of famous last stands – the Greeks at Thermopylae, Custer at Little Big Horn, the French Foreign Legion at Camarón — just to name a few.
-The last fighting people might think of making a famous last stand are the Pope’s personal bodyguards: the Swiss Guard.
+The last unit people might think of making a famous last stand are the Pope's personal bodyguards: the Swiss Guard.

 But even though the men who would respond to an incident involving the Pope have traded poofy pants for tactical gear, and bladed weapons for Sig SG 550 rifles, those razor-sharp halberds weren't always just ceremonial.
 There was a time when the halberds, pikes, and swords carried by the ceremonial guards were the latest in military technology.
 The Swiss Guard are, after all, the oldest, continuous standing army in the world.

 In 1527, the Holy Roman Emperor Charles V had just beat down the French in Italy. the only problem was, he couldn't afford to pay the massive army he used to do it.
 Understandably pissed, the 34,000-strong army began to march on Rome, believing the Papal States would be an easy target to sack and pillage.
 They were right... for the most part.

 On May 6, 1527, that army broke through Rome's defenders and looted and pillaged the city for 12 days.